dbdesign-assignments-spring2023/contemporary-issues-ambersh/README.md

 # Contemporary Issues In Data

 ## The importance of protecting the privacy of health data
 I will summarize and discuss these two New York Times Opinion articles about the consequences of sharing personal health data.
+I also compare the two contrasting views of the authors and give my own thoughts.

 ## Article 1
 ### [For a Longer, Healthier Life, Share Your Data](https://www.nytimes.com/2019/05/22/opinion/health-care-privacy-hipaa.html?searchResultPosition=20)